rui-zhang-ocean/Predict_Data_Scientist_Salary/README.md

 ## 4_future_steps

-* Imputation of missing values
+* Use years of experience requirement to determine seniority
 * Try different models or ensemble approach, set up workflow pipeline
 * Productionize the model into a web page, ideally anyone can input job information and get salary estimate as return